Not sure what to bring to college? Here is our ultimate college packing list for 2022.

-It’s nice to have a portable phone charger in your bag in case of emergencies, and for only $20, this is some easy peace of mind you can give yourself.
+It’s nice to have a portable phone charger in your bag in case of emergencies, and for under $30, this is some easy peace of mind you can give yourself.

 I didn’t bring this to college but I wish I had; it would have saved me multiple times during long days of classes.

 It seems like everyone on campus has AirPods these days, so they’re definitely a must for any college packing list.